FYI Philly's guide to scary good Halloween fun, eats around Philadelphia

 The story revolves around Viktor Kane, the old textile mill owner and his tormented past.

-The building was a former textile mill in the 1860s but the truth gets a little Halloween treatment after that.
+The building was a former textile mill in the 1860s but got a little Halloween treatment after that.

 The space is designed with state-of-the-art animatronics and more than three dozen actors raising goosebumps every step of the way.